Focused Abdominal Sonography for Trauma (FAST)

 - Identify the models of credentialing for performance of trauma ultrasound; and

 - Discuss the options for billing for physician services when performing FAST.

-Student Target / Number of Students: The target audience for the course at this time is surgeons, emergency medicine physicians, and family practice physicians.
-The course size is 12 students per course
+Student Target / Number of Students: The target audience for the course is surgeons, emergency medicine physicians, family practice physicians, as well as licensed APNs and PAs currently working in the emergency department.
+The course size is 12 students per course.

 Click here or on the ‘Registration’ tab to register for these courses.